+Algorithm \ref{Alg: HT} has an advantage over other algorithms \cite{Bit12, Gil13, Gil14b} in that it does not require us to specify the noise level involved in $A$ as input.
 Theorem 3.2 of \cite{Miz22} ensures that Algorithm \ref{Alg: HT} is robust to noise.
-Even if there are overlaps of pure pixels in the HSI, the theorem remains valid and the algorithm is robust to noise.
-Algorithm \ref{Alg: HT} has an advantage over the other algorithms \cite{Bit12, Gil13, Gil14b} in that it does not require us to give the noise level involved in $A$ as input.
-In general, the noise-level estimation is not an easy task.
-We thus use Algorithm \ref{Alg: HT} for solving Problem \ref{Prob: endmember extracion}.
+Even if there are overlaps among pure pixels in the HSI, the theorem remains valid and the algorithm is robust to noise.
 In most cases, there are a number of pixels in the HSIs that are close to pure pixels.
 Specifically, we will see this feature in the Urban dataset in Section \ref{Subsec: unmixing of Urban}.
-Hence, when solving Problem \ref{Prob: endmember extracion}, we should incorporate postprocessing into Hottopixx.
-In fact, our experimental results, shown in Sections \ref{Subsec: endmember extraction performance}, \ref{Subsec: unmixing of Urban}, should convince the reader of the need for postprocessing.
+Hence, when solving Problem \ref{Prob: endmember extraction}, we should use the postprocessing procedure described in step 2 of Algorithm \ref{Alg: HT}.